 How it works

-You can find these settings by clicking Leave in the top navigation bar, then navigating to the Tools menu in the top right hand corner and selecting View leave types:
+You can find these settings by clicking Leave in the top navigation bar and selecting View leave types:

 Select the leave type you would like to prevent negative balances for: